davidbeard741/arcticfrenz-data/README.md

 ### Step 3: Automated Monitoring of NFT Holders on a Recurring Schedule

 **Prerequisites:**
-- **Uploading JSON Files:** Make sure to upload the output JSON file from [Part 3, Step 2](https) and/or the output JSON file from [Part 2](http) to the specified directory.
+- To ensure successful processing, please upload the output JSON file from [Part 3, Step 2](https://github.com/davidbeard741/arcticfrenz-data#step-2-automated-data-extraction-with-selenium-webdriver) and/or the output JSON file from [Part 2](https://github.com/davidbeard741/arcticfrenz-data#part-2-calculating-rarity-scores-for-nfts-based-on-off-chain-metadata) to the designated directory.
-- **Action Permissions Settings:** Verify the action permissions within your GitHub repository.
-Navigate to “Settings” and then select “Actions” in the sidebar.
-Choose to either allow all actions or restrict to local actions only.
+- To manage action permissions, navigate to the “Settings” tab within your GitHub repository and select “Actions” from the sidebar menu.
+Decide whether to allow all actions or restrict them to local actions only.
-- **Branch Protection Rules:** Review and set up the branch protection rules in the repository settings to ensure code integrity.
+- To uphold code integrity, thoroughly review and establish branch protection rules within the repository settings.

 <br>